arangodb/docs/3.9/graphs-pregel-algorithms.md

 Then, in each iteration, a vertex sends its current Community ID to all its neighbor vertices.
 After that each vertex adopts the Community ID it received most frequently in the last step.

-If a vertex obtains more than one most frequent IDs, it chooses the lowest number (as IDs are numbers).
-If no ID arrived more than once and the ID of the vertex from the previous step is less than the lowest obtained ID number, the old ID is kept.
+The details are somewhat subtle.
+If a vertex obtains only one ID and the ID of the vertex from the previous step, its old ID, is less than the obtained ID, the old ID is kept.
+(IDs are numbers and thus comparable to each other.)
+If a vertex obtains more than one ID, its new ID is the lowest ID among the most frequently obtained IDs.
+(For example, if the obtained IDs are 1, 2, 2, 3, 3, then 2 is the new ID. ) If, however, no ID arrives more than once, the new ID is the minimum of the lowest obtained IDs and the old ID.
+(For example, if the old ID is 5 and the obtained IDs are 3, 4, 6, then the new ID is 3.
+If the old ID is 2, it is kept.)

+If a vertex keeps its ID 20 times or more in a row, it does not send its ID.
+Vertices that did not obtain any IDs do not update their ID and do not send it.

 The algorithm runs until it converges, which likely never really happens on large graphs.
 Therefore you need to specify a maximum iteration bound.